odpi/egeria/open-metadata-implementation/access-services/governance-engine/README.md

 # Governance Engine Open Metadata Access Service (OMAS)

-The **Governance Engine OMAS** provides the metadata services for running **[governance engines](docs/concepts/governance-engine.md)**.
+The **Governance Engine OMAS** supports the implementation of a [governance program](../governance-program) by providing the metadata services for running **[governance engines](docs/concepts/governance-engine.md)**.

 A governance engine is a collection of related